 The Christmas tree is considered the centerpiece of holiday decor.
 Throughout the season, it is decorated with splendor, gathered around, danced around, and marveled at on cold winter nights.

-But when the holidays are over, what happens to that beautiful, beloved, live Christmas tree?
+However, when the holidays are over, what happens to that beautiful, beloved, live Christmas tree?
 It usually gets tossed to the curb.
-But, did you know there are quite a few other purposes for your tree after the holidays?
+However, did you know there are quite a few other purposes for your tree after the holidays?

 Here are a few top-notch ideas to repurpose your Christmas tree: